In the guide below, we explain and compare closed loop vs open loop recycling.

 Open Loop Recycling Is Already Well Established

-Open loop recycling may already be far more common in places that recycle compared to closed loop recycling
+Open loop recycling may already be far more common in places where recycling takes place compared to closed loop recycling

 May Be More Practical In Some Instances